day8/re-frame/docs/WIP/README.md

 Being a functional framework, it is about data, and the pure functions which transform that data.

-## It solves a dilemma

-SPAs are fundamentally mutative in nature.

-They change the DOM, databases, localstore, cookies, etc. Horrifically mutative.
-Carnage.
-But this is a good thing.
-The user of these SPAs wants to be changing the world, right, otherwise what's the point?

-But we are crazed, wide-eyed functional zealots, heroically resisting the entire notion of mutation, and insisting instead on the wonders of pure functions.

-This is something of a dilemma.

-re-frame's lets you compose a mutative application from pure functions.

 ### It is a loop